 If you're planning a trip to Africa, the weather is often an important factor.
 In the northern hemisphere, weather is generally determined according to four seasons: spring, summer, fall and winter.
-In many African countries, however, there are only two distinct seasons - the rainy season, and the dry season.
+In many African countries, however, there are only two distinct seasons: the rainy season and the dry season.
 Each one has its own characteristics, and knowing what they are is a key part of successfully planning your vacation.

 The best time to travel depends on what you want from your African adventure.
 In general, the best time to go on safari is during the dry season, when water is scarce and animals are forced to congregate around the few remaining water sources, making them easier to spot.
 The grass is lower, affording better visibility; and dirt roads are easily navigable, increasing your chances of a successful safari.
-In addition to the discomfort of occasionally getting wet, rainy season travellers can usually expect high humidity and occasional flooding.
+In addition to the discomfort of occasionally getting wet, rainy season travelers can usually expect high humidity and occasional flooding.

 However, depending on your destination, the dry season has its own drawbacks, ranging from intense heat to severe drought.
 Often, the rainy season is the most scenic time to visit Africa's wild places, as it causes flowers to bloom and parched brush to turn green again.
 In many of the continent's countries, the rainy season also coincides with the best time of year to see young animals and a greater variety of birds.

 Rains are often short and sharp, with plenty of sunshine in between.
 For those on a budget, accommodation and tours are typically cheaper at this time of year.

 Dry and Rainy Seasons: North Africa

 Part of the northern hemisphere, North Africa's seasons are familiar for Western travelers.
 Although there's no rainy season as such, the time of year with the most rainfall coincides with the North African winter.